boticord/boticordpy/README.md

 * Full BotiCord API Coverage
 * Modern Pythonic API using `async`/`await` syntax
 * BotiCord Webhooks
-* It is not necessary to use any particular library to interact with the Discord API.
+* It is not necessary to use any particular library used to interact with the Discord API.

 <h2>Installation</h2>